paga16-hash/anonymous-shard/doc/website/docs/report/deployment/deployment.md

 To use the script, follow these steps:

 1. **Clone**: Clone the repository or download the scripts folder from the [repository](https://github.com/paga16-hash/anonymous-shard).
 Source code is not needed because Docker images are already available on Docker Hub, and the externalized configuration allows the system to run without any code modification.
-For details, refer to the Containerization Pattern Section~\ref{subsec:patterns}.
+For details, refer to the Containerization Pattern Section.
 ```bash
    git clone https://github.com/paga16-hash/anonymous-shard.git
 ```